What Is Economic Value Added (EVA)?

 How to Calculate Economic Value Added (EVA)

-Note: In case of approaches (2) and (3) the return to equity shareholders is based on the market-determined rate of return.
+Note: In the case of approaches (2) and (3), the return to equity shareholders is based on the market-determined rate of return.

-- EVA is positive, if the earnings available to shareholders are more than market determined rate of returns.
+- EVA is positive if the earnings available to shareholders are greater than the market-determined rate of returns.

-- EVA is Nil (undefined), if the earnings available to shareholders are equal to market determined rate of returns.
+- EVA is nil (undefined) if the earnings available to shareholders are equal to the market-determined rate of returns.

 Calculation of EVA for EREHWON Company

-- Had the earnings available to equity shareholders was less than the EVA would be negative or it was equal to $200,000, EVA would be undefined or NIL.
+Another worthwhile point to note is that if the value of earnings available to equity shareholders is less than the EVA would be negative or it was equal to $200,000, EVA would be undefined or nil.

-- If the EVA is either negative or undefined, the financial manager should think in terms of corrective measures to transform EVA to positive to make the company prosperous.
+Finally, if the EVA is either negative or undefined, the financial manager should seek to find corrective measures to change EVA to positive, helping the company to prosper.